 “Depends on how you define that.
 I am first and always a Christian.
 Therefore, everything that I do is influenced by that reality in my life.
 This should be the Christian norm.
 What I write is no different.
 I write about things from the Christian perspective.
 But I don’t necessarily label myself as a Christian writer because my fiction work is—like the church should be—missional.
 I market to Christians because we need more Christian fiction writers.
 However, I market to the world as well.
 My work falls into both realms.
 For the one, it’s meant to be edifying.
 For the other, enlightening.”

-Easton writes urban fantasy, superheroic, fantasy and mystery/suspense, weaving elements of action, the supernatural, and the psychological.
+Easton writes in the categories of the superheroic, supernatural thriller, urban fantasy, and mystery/suspense, weaving all of those elements together.
 Simplified, speculative fiction.
 He often describes his work as a cross between the cult television show 4400 and the Netflix’s Stranger Things.

-His current project is a series titled, The Dark Corner, a collection of urban fantasy tales which are all free for citizens of his R.I.U.
+His current project is a series titled, The Dark Corner, a collection of supernatural suspense tales which are all free for citizens of his R.I.U.
 (Reality Imagination Universe).
 To become an R.I.U. citizen, go to his sign up page R.I.U.
 Citizenship Signup.

-These tales are the precursor to his debut novel Blackson’s Revenge: Book I of the Poltergeist Files, a gritty action-adventure with a fantasy/sci-fi twist.
+These tales are the precursor to his debut novel Blackson’s Revenge: Book I of the Poltergeist Files, a gritty action drama with a fantasy/sci-fi twist.
 A cross between Captain America and Jason Bourne.
-The first in that trilogy is slated to be released in the winter of 2018.
+The first in that trilogy is slated to be released in spring of 2018.